jlevy/lft/lft.md

 ## Appendix: A Few Experiments

-Over the past couple months, I've found that because I can build more myself with LLM coding tools, I have been able to prototype a few of these bottom-up tools.
+Over the past couple months, I’ve found that because I can build more myself with LLM coding tools, I have been able to prototype a few of these bottom-up tools.
 These are just a start but they are pieces that build on each other:

-All of these are rough and I haven't really promoted them yet as they are early prototypes.
-But I'd love early feedback if you're willing to share it:
+All of these are rough and I haven’t really promoted them yet as they are early prototypes.
+But I’d love early feedback if you’re willing to share it:

 - **Textpress:** A new platform for simple publishing of complex documents.
-  You can publish or republish research reports for Gemini or OpenAI, PDFs or DOCX files, or other documents in a way that's easier to share and read, with good typography, mobile accessibility, clean footnotes, table of contents, annotations, etc. (This is in collaboration with another engineer, former YC founder and OpenAI engineer Kevin Lin.)
+  You can publish or republish research reports for Gemini or OpenAI, PDFs or DOCX files, or other documents in a way that’s easier to share and read, with good typography, mobile accessibility, clean footnotes, table of contents, annotations, etc. (This is in collaboration with another engineer, former YC founder and OpenAI engineer Kevin Lin.)